502 - Student Conduct

 Related Policy: 502.1; 502.1-R; 502.2; 502.5; 501.5-R1-R3; 502.6; 502.8; 502.8-R; 503.1; 602.5

-Violation of this policy by students will result in disciplinary action up to and including suspension or expulsion; and a referral for substance use evaluation by a licensed substance use professional.
-Students who violate the terms of this policy may also be required to satisfactorily complete a substance use assistance or rehabilitation program.
-If the student fails to satisfactorily complete such program, they may also be subject to discipline including suspension or expulsion.
+Students who violate the terms of this policy may be required to satisfactorily complete a substance use assistance or rehabilitation program approved by the school board.
+If such student fails to satisfactorily complete such a program, the student may be subject to discipline including suspension or expulsion.

 Adopted: 6/70